How to make rich and fudgy Dark Chocolate and Matcha Brownies

 - Return the bowl to the microwave for 20 second intervals, mixing with a silicone spatula each time.
 Keep doing this until the chocolate and butter are completely melted.

 - Whisk in the granulated and brown sugar until smooth and leave to cool down for 5 mins.

 - While you're waiting for the mixture to cool, line your baking tin with baking paper.
 The baking parchment should be bigger than the tin, coming over the edges for easy removal at the end.

 - In a separate bowl add 50g flour, 2 tablespoons of matcha powder and a pinch of salt.
 Mix them together and set aside for now.

 - By now, your chocolate, butter and sugar mix should be slightly cooled.
 Add your eggs to the chocolate mixture one by one, whisking in between.

 - Add 1 tsp of vanilla extract and whisk one more time.

-- Using a sieve, add your dry ingredients to the wet ingredients and fold them together using a spatula.
+- Sift your dry ingredients into the wet ingredients and then fold them in using a spatula.

 - Once well incorporated, pour the mixture into the baking tin.
 It should be a thick batter.